MediaX-SJTU/MediaX/content/authors/admin/_index.md

 ---
 # Display name
-title: 张小云
+title: Example

 # Full Name (for SEO)
-first_name: Xiao Yun
+first_name: hh
-last_name: Zhang
+last_name: hh

 # Is this the primary user of the site?
 superuser: true